An axiomatic approach to diversity: Introduction

-The remainder of the paper is divided into four main sections.
-In the first, Section~\ref{axioms}, we propose four basic axioms that any sensible diversity measure should satisfy.
-In Section~\ref{basicdm}, we then present some measures that fulfill all these requirements (the first such measures ever to be produced).
-In Section~\ref{equidistance}, we discuss one further property that a perfect diversity measure should be expected to satisfy, and finally, in Section~\ref{nice measure}, we present a new measure that seems to have all these properties.
+The remainder of the first half of this paper is divided into two sections.
+In the first, Section~\ref{axioms}, we propose four basic axioms that a diversity measure should satisfy; in the second, Section~\ref{basicdm}, we then present some measures that fulfill all these requirements (the first to be produced).

+In the second half of the paper, we then discuss one further potential axiom.
+In Section~\ref{equidistance}, we present a limited version, and show how to modify our earlier measures to also satisfy this property; in Section~\ref{strongsection}, we investigate a seemingly natural `strong' version, which we shall see actually produces an intriguing contradiction; and in Section~\ref{nice measure}, we outline a more careful formulation of the desired property, and describe a pretty measure that appears to always give nice results.